 Few EV trucks and EV vans on the market currently

 Many fleets rely on trucks and vans, and at this moment in time, there aren’t a ton of options for larger EVs.
-But there’s hope for the very near future: EV startup Rivian (backed by Ford, Cox Automotive and Amazon) is prepared to put the first electric pickup truck on the market in late 2020.
-And although the price tag is high, the cost of the batteries that power EVs are expected to drop significantly; while the 2018 average price was $176/kWh, it’s expected to be $92/kWh by 2024 and then to $62/kWh by 2030 — making it more feasible to put together an EV fleet.
+But, Rivian, has released an electric truck in 2021 to suit the need for larger EVs.
 Other companies, such as Lightning Systems, specialize in fleet electrification.
 Customers can buy fully electric vehicles that the company has actually converted from ICE to electric.

 Types of fleets best positioned to add EVs